MBADevelops/AI-Based-Stock-Price-Predictor/README.md

-# AI-Based Stock Price Predictor
 An intuitive, web-based application leveraging the power of Artificial Intelligence (AI) to predict stock price movements with the aid of Machine Learning (ML).

 ## Project Overview
 This project presents an innovative approach to predicting stock price movements using the power of AI.
 At the heart of the system is an LSTM (Long Short-Term Memory) Machine Learning model, trained with historical stock data to predict future price movements.